PySport/kloppy/docs/user-guide/concepts/tracking-data.md

 dataset = metrica.load_open_data(limit=10)
 ```

-This gives you a TrackingDataset that groups all events of a simple game and provides you with utility functions to navigate the dataset.
-Examples illustrating how to load data from other sources can be found in … The following tutorials explain how to analyse the data:

-Loading tracking data
-Transforming to a Pandas or Polars dataframe format

 In the remainder of this section we describe the standardised data model that kloppy uses for representing event data.